babeliumproject/flex-standalone-site/README.md

 **Adobe Flash Player**

-If you are in a debian-based linux distro and work with Mozilla Firefox you might need to install the plugin manually:
+You don't need to install Flash Player in the server that hosts the Babelium platform, but you need it on your client machines.
+If your client machines have a debian-based linux distro and your users work with Mozilla Firefox you might need to install the plugin manually:

 	$ sudo apt-get install adobe-flashplugin

-If you use Google Chrome the plugin comes embedded with the browser and you don't need to install anything.
+If your users use Google Chrome, the plugin comes embedded in the browser so you don't need to install anything.

+*NOTE:* If you are a developer or a system administrator we recommend you to install the [Flash Player Debugger](http://www.adobe.com/support/flashplayer/downloads.html) version on your client machine, otherwise you won't be able to see Flash log messages (very useful for debugging connection and resource availability problems).
+Once you install it, you have to enable the tracing support.
+To do that follow [these](http://livedocs.adobe.com/flex/3/html/help.html?content=logging_04.html) instructions.

 **Zend Framework 1.12**